Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: Preliminaries on optimal mass transport

 Given probability distributions $p_0$ and $p_f$ on $\mR^n$,

 where $\Pi(p_0,p_f)$ denotes the set of joint probability distributions on $\mR^n\times \mR^n$ with $p_0$, $p_f$ as marginals, defines the so-called $2$-Wasserstein metric.
-This induces a Riemannian metric that we denote by $g_W$ on the tangent space of probability distributions on $\mR^n$ with finite second-order moments ($P_2(\mR^n)$), making $P_2(\mR^n)$ into a geodesic space.
+This induces a Riemannian metric, that we denote by $g_W$, on the tangent space of probability distributions on $\mR^n$ with finite second-order moments ($P_2(\mR^n)$), making $P_2(\mR^n)$ into a geodesic space.
 Geodesics correspond to (optimal) flows between endpoint distributions and $\W_2(p_0,p_f)$ becomes the geodesic length.
-Specifically, considering a time-varying probability distribution $p_t(x)$, driven by the velocity field $v(t,x)$ that together obey the continuity equation $\frac{\partial p_t}{\partial t}+\nabla_x \cdot(p_tv) = 0$, the integral
+Specifically, considering a time-varying probability distribution $p(t,x)$, driven by the velocity field $v(t,x)$ that together obey the continuity equation $\frac{\partial p}{\partial t}+\nabla_x \cdot(pv) = 0$, the integral

 that may be seen as a cost on the control effort, in actuality represents action (i.e., ``kinetic energy'' integrated over time).
-A celebrated result by Benamou and Brenier links this cost functional to the Wasserstein metric, in that, over pairs $(p_t,v)$ linking $p_0$ to $p_f$,
+A celebrated result by Benamou and Brenier \cite{benamou2000computational} links this cost functional to the Wasserstein metric, in that,

-Optimizing control velocity fields turns out to be ``curl-free'' and hence expressed as gradients of functions (i.e., $v=\nabla_x \phi$).
-They are identified with ``tangent vectors'' of $P_2(\mR^n)$.
+where the minimization is over pairs $(p,v)$ that satisfy the continuity equation and link $p_0$ to $p_f$.
+The optimal velocity fields turn out to be curl-free and, hence, gradients $v=\nabla_x \phi$ (herein viewed as column vectors).
+These gradients can be identified with tangent vectors of $P_2(\mR^n)$ \cite[Sec.\ 8.1.2]{villani2003topics}.